jeremt/jeremt.github.com/articles/some_c++11_function_tricks.md

 std::cout << n << std::endl;
 ```

-The second store a lambda in a generic Function type.
-Then, you can call it
-after with its paramters via operator().
-It's useful to store generic
+The second stores a lambda in a generic Function type.
+Then, you can call it after with its parameters via operator().
-functions in contains (for JS like events for example).
+It's useful to store generic functions in contains (for JS like events for example).

 ```
 Function triple = [] (int &a) {